Planting sweet potatoes could not be easier.

 Plant two nodes below ground with the axillary bud facing upwards.

 I have in fact covered them even more, after taking this picture.
 Just a few little tips sticking out.

 When planting sweet potatoes, cover all the runners and most of the leaves.

 Voilà; a month later and you have sweet potato plants.
-See, growing them ain't difficult.
+See, growing them is not difficult.

-And now what's needed is a bit of patience.
-You'll have to weed them a few times in the first few weeks after burying the runners, but very soon the they will be shading out all the opposition.
+And now what is needed is a bit of patience.
+You will have to weed them a few times in the first few weeks after burying the runners, but very soon the they will be shading out all the opposition.
 Planting sweet potatoes is a good deal easier than many other veggies that have continually to be tended.